bahrus/be-entrusting/README.md

 1. Encode the state as attributes of the web component.
 2. Send the (JSON) data separately, then hydrate after the streaming is complete.
-3. User semantic HTML, so that the state can be both encode and fully decoded from the HTML itself.
+3. Use semantic HTML, so that the state can be both encoded and fully decoded from the HTML itself.

 Advantages of the third approach:

 1. Styling -- the encoded HTML can already be used to assist in styling, before the JavaScript hydrates the state.
+2. Performance -- some functionality, such as gathering user input, could begin immediately, without needing to wait for the entire stream to complete.
-2. Provide for JS free, declarative custom elements (WIP).
+3. Provide for JS free, declarative custom elements (WIP).
-3. Enables search engine accuracy
+4. Enables search engine accuracy via microdata.
-4. Can serialize state from the server to the browser without requiring all properties of the custom element to have an attribute equivalent.
+5. Can serialize state from the server to the browser without requiring all properties of the custom element to have an attribute equivalent.

 > [!Note]
 > This element enhancement would probably be most effective if it could be partly applied in a Cloudflare or Bun or Deno worker and/or a service worker, [w3c willing](https://github.com/whatwg/dom/issues/1222).